- Role: Design and Product Leader

 - Advanced features likely will only be accessed via professional services.

 - Both rich visuals & streaming live data.

-- Scripting & logic allows canvas to react to data in it.
+- Scripting & logic allows canvas to dynamically respond to data in real time.

 Getting it on front of customers